sporule/markdown-handler/README.md

 ## Features

 - Reads markdown contents by using the paths without pre-build.
-- Provide  search functionality by using [Fuse.js](https://fusejs.io/).
+- Provide simple search functionality through title
 - Provides some basic meta data such as tags, categories, date, coverimage but it is flexible to configure.

 ## Installation